aitoroses/floxide/docs/guides/event_driven_architecture.md

 ### 4. Handler Workflows

-- Specialized nodes for different temperature ranges
+- Execute specific actions based on event processing
-- Trigger appropriate actions based on classification
+- Can spawn additional workflows if needed
-- Can terminate the workflow when needed
+- Report results back to the main workflow

 ```rust
 // Add nodes for different temperature classifications